CypRiv/genal/docs/source/introduction.rst

 - ``Weighted-mode`` for the Weighted mode method
 - ``all`` to run all the above methods

-For more fine-tuning, such as settings for the number of boostrapping iterations, please refer to the API.
+For more fine-tuning, such as settings for the number of boostrapping iterations, please refer to :meth:`~genal.Geno.MR`.

 If you want to visualize the obtained MR results, you can use the :meth:`~genal.Geno.MR_plot` method that will plot each SNP in an ``effect_on_exposure x effect_on_outcome`` plane as well as lines corresponding to different MR methods: